Understanding Crack Cocaine

-Because crack is an illegal substance, statistics on its use and abuse are estimations based on the information that is available.
+Because Crack Cocaine is an illegal substance, statistics on its use and abuse are estimations based on the information that is available.

-Approximately 7,840,000 people in a 2004 survey had used crack at some point in their lifetime.
+Approximately 7,840,000 people in a 2004 survey had used Crack Cocaine at some point in their lifetime.

-Regular” crack users (those who have used crack in the last 30 days) represent 0.2 percent of the total population.
+Regular Crack Cocaine users (those who have used crack in the last 30 days) represent 0.2% of the total population.